 These custom footballs are a perfect way to ask your boys to be in your wedding party.
 You can personalize each pigskin with the names of your prospective groomsmen, best man and ushers.

 If you and your future groomsmen are whiskey-loving men, this is both appropriate and fun.
 The personalized barrels, which sport their initials on the front, allow your buddies to create their own custom whiskey blends using Jack Daniels, Jim Beam, or their poison of choice.
 It’s tough to imagine a better way to celebrate than with a toast and a good ole fashioned shot.

 Although gifting at this stage of the game is not a necessity, it can be a nice gesture to help show your appreciation.
-Popping the question with these sleek, gunmetal cufflinks can help seal the deal in a classy and thoughtful way.
-Your pals can then wear their designated cufflinks on the big day, looking sharp and uniform.
+Popping the question with these sleek, gunmetal cufflinks and matching tie bar can help seal the deal in a classy and thoughtful way.
+Your pals can then wear their designated pieces on the big day, looking sharp and uniform.

 Any time you can make your guys look good, do it!
 Not only does the Groom Crew Sunglasses and Socks Gift Set announce who’s in your groomsmen starting lineup, but it also comes into play for all the pictures that will be taken on the big day as well.
 We’re confident the guys will love them and an immediate “yes” is bound to be said for your groomsmen proposal.

 5. A Professional Shave

 An afternoon of pampering isn’t just for the ladies.
 Taking your future groomsmen out for a professional shave makes for a relaxing day for your soon to be “well-groomed” groomsmen.
 Your buddies will appreciate the gesture, and it will help get the wedding planning off to a refreshing start.